dihannahdii/iot/README.md

-# Simon Says Game with High Score System
+# Simon Says Game

-A modern implementation of the classic Simon Says memory game with an integrated high score system.
-This project combines hardware and software to create an engaging gaming experience with online score tracking.
+A modern implementation of the classic Simon Says memory game.
+This project uses an Arduino UNO to create an engaging memory game with lights and sounds.

 ## Features